‘Waste of time’: Community college transfers derail students

 Sometimes it’s a result of poor advising.
 Without clear guidance from community colleges, students take courses they don’t need.
 Blame can also lie with four-year colleges, which have varying rules for evaluating transfer credits.
 Some are pickier than others.

 The outcome, however, is often the same.
 Students take longer to finish their degrees, costing more in tuition.
-For many, the extra work becomes too much to bear.
+For many, the extra work becomes too much.
 Ultimately, roughly half of community college students drop out.

 “It’s completely defeating for some students,” said Jessie Ryan, vice president of the Campaign for College Opportunity, a research group.
 “These systems have been designed to work for colleges and educators, but they haven’t been designed to work for students.”

-The search for solutions has yielded scattered success.
-In many states, colleges and universities have formed partnerships to make sure certain classes transfer.
+The search for solutions has yielded scattered successes.
+In many states, colleges and universities have formed partnerships to ensure certain classes transfer.
 More than a dozen states have adopted common class numbering systems to create consistency across schools.

+In Washington, community college credits earned through the Direct Transfer Agreement and Associate of Science transfer degree are designed to transfer to most Bachelor of Arts degrees at all public four-year colleges and universities in-state, and many private schools.
+Some community college programs for specific majors, including nursing and business, also have transfer agreements with four-year colleges.

 Still, problems remain frustratingly common.